krishnakadiyala/NPAcourse/labs/Lab_21_1_Postman_RESTCONF.md

 Scroll through the response object and take a deeper look.

 Note that **Status** code is 200.
-This is a standard HTTP Response code and tell us that everything worked.
+This is a standard HTTP Response code and tells us that everything worked.

 This is a sample of what you'll see in Postman: